 Eliminate Food Waste

-I hate food waste as it’s like throwing money in the trash, but we all do it.
+I hate food waste as it’s literally throwing money in the trash, but we all do it.
 The average person is responsible for $520 in food waste each year.
 When you have a family, that number just increases.

 The easiest way we’ve found to combat this is to have a meal plan.
 It’s not a stringent plan, but we’ve been able to learn how much we really need to bring into the house and thus save money.